alastair-h/image_sharing/README.md

 $ make bash-ai # open a bash shell in the Inference container

-$ make inference-tests # Run the tests for the inference service  # TODO: make this exist
+$ make inference-tests # Run the tests for the inference service

 ```